SAP-samples/btp-azure-opensap/Week4/Unit1/README.md

 # Summary

 Congrats, good job!
-You succesfully created your own SAP Analytics Cloud Trial and already instantiated a SAP HANA Cloud instance.
+You succesfully created your own SAP Analytics Cloud Trial and already instantiated an SAP HANA Cloud instance.
 Both of them are essential bits & pieces for the next units in order to visualize data from Azure Data Explorer in SAP Analytics Cloud.